tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 A `many-to-many` relationship between two entities requires a third entity, i.e. a third database table.
 That table or _entity-in-the-middle_ contains references, i.e. foreign keys, to both entities of the relationship.

-That _table_-in-the-middle_ is known with many names in the literature
+That _table-in-the-middle_ is known with many names in the literature

 - associative table
 - join table